nessshon/aiogram-tonconnect/README.md

 ![Downloads](https://pepy.tech/badge/aiogram-tonconnect/month)
 ![Downloads](https://pepy.tech/badge/aiogram-tonconnect/week)

-**aiogram-tonconnect** is a library that simplifies the integration of TonConnect functionality into Telegram bots developed with the aiogram framework.
-It provides a ready-to-use UI and handles the interaction flow for connecting wallets and sending transactions.
-This library acts as a middleware, making it easy to incorporate TonConnect features into your existing aiogram-based bots.
+**Aiogram TON Connect UI** is a middleware library that streamlines the integration of [TON Connect](https://github.com/ton-connect) technology into Telegram bots based on [aiogram](https://github.com/aiogram/).
+It offers a pre-built user interface and orchestrates the interaction flow for connecting wallets and initiating transactions.
+The library takes care of all user interactions with TON Connect within the bot, encompassing the presentation of QR codes, texts, and keyboards, along with the handling of timeouts and user cancellations.

 Check out the [documentation](https://tonmendon.github.io/aiogram-tonconnect/).\
 Bot example [@aiogramTONConnectBot](https://t.me/aiogramTONConnectBot/).